Learn about the best sales techniques and tactics backed by sales professionals that you can use to close more deals this quarter.

 An effective thank-you page will have the following:

-While your thank-you page is used to make a good impression, also use it as an opportunity to motivate the lead to continue engaging with your content, or to spread it.
+While your thank-you page is used to make a good impression, also use it as an opportunity to motivate the lead to continue engaging with your content or to spread it.
 Include invitations to follow your social accounts, social share buttons, or refer-a-friend bonuses.
-GetResponse wrote an article about 15 thank-you page ideas to help you use your page wisely.

 Before you begin investing marketing dollars or sales time into nurturing these leads, you must qualify them as a marketing qualified lead (MQL).
 This is usually done through quantitative lead scoring, which takes into account a lead’s demographics and behavior to assign them a score.
 Only leads with scores above a determined threshold (typically 80/100) are considered MQLs.
 Read our article on lead scoring to learn how to create one of these systems.